 Whatever your family dynamic, when there is an alcoholic involved, it’s more than likely that some psychological tip-toeing is going on.
-If the addiction has gone on for years, that tip-toeing is more like an artful tap dance with daily performances masterful enough to warrant an Academy Award for best production.
+If the addiction has gone on for years, that tip-toeing is more like an artful tap dance with daily performances masterful enough to warrant an Academy Award.

 But this is your real life and, somehow, it’s got to stop before the drama has a tragic end.